You are $75 away from free shipping

-Per the AAD, darker skin can look ashy when it’s not well moisturized.
-This means you’ll want to reach for a mild, gentle facial cleanser that’s formulated specifically for dry skin, such as a no-rinse micellar water.
-Thanks to the power of tiny micelles, or oil molecules, micellar water easily and gently clears away surface-level impurities and makeup from the skin—without drying it out.
-If your complexion is dry, reach for the L’Oréal Paris Micellar Cleansing Water Complete Cleanser for Normal to Dry Skin.
-To use, all you have to do is saturate a cotton pad with the micellar water and wipe it across your face (yep, we weren’t kidding about not having to rinse!).
+Darker skin can look ashy when it’s stripped of moisture.
+Remember all that petroleum jelly your grandmother slathered on your face before school?
+Rather than go to those measures, reach for a mild, gentle facial cleanser that’s formulated specifically for dry skin, like a micellar water.
+Thanks to the power of tiny oil molecules, micellar water easily and gently clears away surface-level impurities and makeup from the skin without drying it out.
+Try the L’Oréal Paris Micellar Cleansing Water Complete Cleanser Waterproof - All Skin Types.
+It’s also a great rinse-free pick to keep on your nightstand if you’re guilty of falling asleep with your makeup on.
+Just saturate a cotton ball with the liquid and wipe away.

-Another measure to take in order to prevent ashiness is to moisturize every single day.
-To really lock in hydration, the AAD suggests applying your face and body moisturizer right after you step out of the shower, while your skin is still damp.
-You should also choose a moisturizer that’s designed for your skin type.
-Have your pick from the L’Oréal Paris Hydra Genius Daily Liquid Care for Normal/Oily Skin, L’Oréal Paris Hydra Genius Daily Liquid Care for Normal/Dry Skin, and the L’Oréal Paris Hydra Genius Daily Liquid Care for Extra Dry Skin, all of which are formulated with hyaluronic acid and aloe vera water and help provide long-lasting hydration.
+Remember that petroleum jelly we mentioned above?
+It might have worked to lock in moisture before hormones, and makeup, and other grown up factors came into play, but it’s likely not ideal as a moisturizer for your current skin.
+Instead choose a moisturizer that’s designed for your skin type and that’s also great for all skin tones.
+When it comes to your face moisturizer, have your pick from the L’Oréal Paris Hydra Genius Daily Liquid Care - Normal/Oily Skin, L’Oréal Paris Hydra Genius Daily Liquid Care - Normal/Dry Skin, and the L’Oréal Paris Hydra Genius Daily Liquid Care - Extra Dry Skin, all of which are formulated with hyaluronic acid and aloe vera water and help provide long-lasting hydration.

-According to the AAD, darker skin can be more sensitive to chemical exfoliants, so pay attention to how your skin responds when you exfoliate.
-In regards to how many times a week you should exfoliate, there’s no set answer—it depends on your individual skin.
-Some people can handle it multiple times a week, while others may only be able to handle exfoliating once a week.
-When you do exfoliate darker skin, opt for a gentle physical exfoliant.
-We love the L’Oréal Paris Pure-Sugar Nourish & Soften Cocoa Scrub, which is formulated with cocoa butter to leave skin feeling nourished.
-To use the exfoliating face scrub, massage it over your complexion using gentle circular motions, then rinse.
-If you’re new to exfoliating, start with a once per week frequency and see how your skin reacts.
+Darker skin can be sensitive to exfoliants, so pay attention to how your skin responds when you exfoliate.
+In regards to how many times a week you should exfoliate, there’s no set answer—it depends on your skin.
+Some people can handle it multiple times a week, while others may only be able to exfoliate once a week.
+When it comes to skin care for Black women, it’s a good idea to opt for a gentle, nourishing physical exfoliant.
+We love the L’Oréal Paris Pure-Sugar Nourish & Soften Cocoa Scrub, which is formulated with cocoa butter and leaves skin feeling nourished while removing unwanted build-up and dead skin cells.